Ternokass/TernokassHCR-Policies/Witch-Racing-Rush-Magic-Speed/current/privacy.md

 •	Crash Reports – including stack traces, error logs, and associated device information for debugging purposes.
 •	Firebase Unique User Identifier (UID) – generated automatically during anonymous sign-in and stored in our database for as long as your account exists.
 •	Authentication Tokens – used temporarily for identity verification and session management; not stored by us after verification.
 All data transmitted to Firebase is encrypted in transit.
-The processing of this data is governed by Google’s Privacy Policy: https://policies.google.com/privacy.
+The processing of this data is governed by [Google’s Privacy Policy](https://policies.google.com/privacy).

 Google AdMob & Ads Monetization (by Google LLC)